 This site is characterized by significant logistic areas requiring additional circulation measures to ensure adequate air quality is maintained for the occupants.
-The incorporation of a natural ventilation system and open-air system regarding the truck loading docks will significantly reduce the energy usage of the building as the natural buoyancy of air developed via temperature gradients will drive air through the system enabling temperature control within the warehouse as well as the dissipation of odours and carbon dioxide present in these high traffic loading dock areas.
-Central circulation spaces such as bathrooms and stairs should also incorporate natural ventilation and the use of spill air from adjacent spaces to provide passive temperature control.
+The incorporation of a natural ventilation system and open-air system for the truck loading docks will significantly reduce the energy usage of the building.
+The proposed design will also exploit the natural buoyancy of air created by the spaces temperature gradients to drive air through the system and enabling improved comfort control within the warehouse alongside the dissipation of odours and carbon dioxide present in these high traffic loading dock areas.

+Central circulation spaces such as bathrooms and stairs should also incorporate passive ventilation and the use of spill air from adjacent spaces to provide temperature control.